Solomonic/theming.jekyll.yenza_de/_posts/2019-11-09-day-0-defining-the-goals-for-jam-ecommerce.md

 categories: education software-development
 tags: internet jam

-series: JAM
+series: jam-stack
-series-nav-title: Day 0 - Goals and Tools
+nav_title: JAM Day 0 - Goals and Tools

 seo_description: On Day 0 of our JAMstack journey we are going to define our goals and look at the tools we are using.